NadirZamouche/Data_Jobs_Market_Analysis/README.md

     salary_avg DESC
 LIMIT 25;
 ```
-Here's a breaksown of the results for the paying skills for Sata Engineers:
+Here's a breaksown of the results for the paying skills for Data Engineers:
 - **Machine Learning** and **AI frameworks** like **Keras** and **Numpy** are valued highly, offering salaries around $140,000 and $137,352 respectively.
 This emphasizes the demand for skills in building, training, and deploying machine learning models.
 - **Cloud Technologies** such as **VMware** and **Kubernetes** offer competitive salaries, averaging $140,000 and $138,313.
 This is reflective of the industry's shift towards cloud-native architectures and containerized applications for data processing.
 - **Database Technologies** like **SQLite** and **Neo4j** are among the top-paying skills, with average salaries of $141,500 and $135,228.
 This highlights the need for efficient data storage, management, and querying solutions.